 - Then browse down to the following key, substituting “.zip” for the file extension that you are looking for.
 (Note that the find dialog helps here)

 Now you have to take note of the Data value for the “Default” item.
 This tells you which application is registered or associate to handle or execute this file type, and also where we need to go in the registry next.

 For this example “.ZIP”, since the data field in this example says “WinRAR.ZIP” we’ll need to browse down to the following registry key. (again, the find dialog helps here)

 What we need to do is copy the shell\open\command section to shell\runas\command.
 The easiest way to do that is to right-click on “command” and then choose Export.

 Now open up the exported registry file in Notepad or text editor and change “Open” to “Runas” where indicated below:

 Double-click on the file to enter the information into the registry.
 Now you’ll see that the “runas” section is identical to the “open” section:

 And now you can right-click on a file and open it as administrator:

-This example used WinRAR, but this should work for almost any filetype or application.
-You’ll just have to change where you look in the registry.
+In this example we used WinRAR, but this should work for almost any Filetype or Application.
+You’ll just have to change where you look in the Registry Editor.